Transform Your Entry with This Guide to Treating and Painting Barn Doors

 Clean thoroughly.
 Dust, grease, and oils prevent paint and stain from bonding.
 Wipe the door down with a mild all-purpose cleaner or TSP substitute on a damp cloth.
 Rinse and let it dry completely before moving on.

-Inspect and repair.
-Check for dents, scratches, cracks, or holes.
+Repair and sand.
+Inspect for dents, scratches, cracks, or holes.
 Fill imperfections with wood filler, let it dry, then sand smooth — starting with a coarser grit and finishing with a fine grit (120–180), always sanding in the direction of the grain.

 Dust off.
 Use a vacuum with a brush attachment followed by a tack cloth to remove every particle.
 Any dust left behind will show up in your finish.